Fast Facts About America’s Governors

 The number of governors who have served in selected offices is below.
 For a more extensive look at the prior experience of governors, see the 2023 Governors’ Previous Experience Chart.
 Some governors are counted in more than one category, as they have served in more than one office.

-12 in the lower chamber of their state government
+9 in the lower chamber of their state government

-12 in the upper chamber of their state government
+13 in the upper chamber of their state government

 11 in the United States House of Representatives

-1 in the United States Senate (Ohio)
+3 in the United States Senate (Ohio, Indiana, New Hampshire)

-15 lieutenant governor*
+13 lieutenant governor

-9 state attorney general
+12 state attorney general

 3 state treasurer